jpxor/cxxbuilder/README.md

 ```

 ## Platform config
-The platform specific config shouldn't have to change between projects.
-The config you use will be based on which tools you have availlable on your platform.
+The platform specific config is used to configure the build for specific platforms and tools.
+For example, MSVC or MinGW for Windows, and GCC for Linux.

 This config provides the compile and link commands along with any prefixes required for correct syntax
 of those tools.
 There is also a section for libraries required for a platform.